herooutoftime/postler/readme.md

 * Postler allows multiple settings to be customized by you.
 * Postler needs the PHP imap extension installed.
 * Postler has several system settings which will allow as much flexibility
+* Postler has a grid panel with some information regarding the imports and enables manual importing

 ## Usage
 * Go to System -> System Settings, choose *postler* namespace and edit the settings according to your needs